-The effect of an application on the significance of a non-designated heritage asset should be taken into account in determining an application.
-In weighing applications that affect directly or indirectly non-designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset.
+"The effect of an application on the significance of a nondesignated heritage asset should be taken into account in determining the application.
+In weighing applications that affect directly or indirectly non-designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset."